Here’s how to fill out your zero based budgeting template (in just 15 minutes)

 They have budgeting and saving templates ready for you to use if you just want to jump in.
 They even have a great tutorial library on YouTube to help you customize things.

 They offer a free 30-day trial for Tiller Money, so you have nothing to lose!

 Who is a zero based budget good for?

 There are lots of different ways to budget, which is great as we all operate differently.
-The variety of budgets help accommodate styles and preferences.
+The variety of budgets helps accommodate lots of different people’s styles and preferences.
 So this budgeting method is good for…

-- Those that really want to know where each and every dollar is going.
+- Those who really want to know where each and every dollar is going.

-- People that want to be very strategic with their spending.
+- People who want to be very strategic with their spending.

-- Those that lose focus with too much wiggle room, or quickly forget what money is for what purpose.
+- Those who lose focus with too much wiggle room or quickly forget what money is for what purpose.

 The zero based budgeting method may not be the best fit for